apiaryio/dredd/docs/usage-cli.rst

    endpoint: "http://127.0.0.1:3000"

 .. note::
-   Do not get confused by Dredd using a keyword ``blueprint`` also for paths to Swagger documents.
+   Do not get confused by Dredd using a keyword ``blueprint`` also for paths to OpenAPI 2 documents.
 This is for historical reasons and will be changed in the future.

 CLI Options Reference
 ---------------------